Oslo Hackathon participants on a clear mission

 With a limited time frame the teams managed to come up with a broad spectre of solutions and tackled problems and challenges from various angles.
 Their solutions were evaluated by criteria’s such as user potential, prototype, level of innovation, commercial potential and x-factor.

-After five impressive pitches, it was evident that all five teams had worked hard to create innovative solutions they saw a need for in the market.
-The solutions varied from a savings-app for children, strengthening refugees financial position, peer-to-peer lending solutions, API-platforms and trading with robots.
+After five impressive pitches, it was evident that the teams had worked hard to create innovative solutions they saw a need for in the market, such as savings-app for children, strengthening refugees financial position, peer-to-peer lending solutions, API-platforms and trading with robots.

 Winning Team: MeshBot – making developers awesome.

 "One can never know how the team will turn out, especially when all of us were strangers to one another.
-However, we quickly learned that we had a great team and that the team dynamics was unexpectedly good match.
-We all came from different backgrounds and I think that was our strength." says Vivek Ayer.
+However, we quickly learned that we had a great team and that the team dynamics was an unexpectedly good match.
+We all came from different backgrounds and I think that was our strength." says Vivek Ayer in team Orbia.

 Finance Innovation's Fintech Hackathon in Trondheim

-If you were not able to join us in Bergen or Oslo, then we hope to see you in Trondheim 28-29 August.
+If you were not able to join us in Bergen or Oslo, then we hope to see you in Trondheim this fall!

 Check out more photos from Finance Innovation's Hackathon in Bergen: